-The symptoms, age of disease onset, speed of progression, and underlying genetic and environmental causes of ALS vary widely among people living with ALS.
+The symptoms, age of disease onset, speed of progression, and underlying genetic and environmental causes vary widely among people living with ALS.
 Understanding this variability and designing clinical trials that account for this variability among people will be crucial for identifying therapies to effectively prevent, slow, or stop all forms of ALS.
-The first priority for optimizing clinical research for ALS is to conduct studies in which researchers record and measure various aspects of the disease but do not test a therapy (also called natural history studies) to improve our knowledge of how the disease initiates and progresses over time in diverse individuals living with ALS and at risk for developing the disease.
-These studies should measure how symptoms change over the course of the disease and seek to identify biomarkers, which are objective measures such as a blood test or a brain image, that will improve diagnosis and facilitate developing therapies for ALS that are tailored to the individual.
-The second priority is to effectively use clinical trial resources by utilizing innovative clinical trial designs, improving how disease progression is assessed, developing methods for considering the variability between people, engaging a diverse group of participants, and openly sharing data and resources.
-The third priority is to improve our understanding of the earliest stages of the disease so that we can develop treatments to slow or stop ALS early in the disease process, perhaps even before symptoms appear.
+The first priority for optimizing clinical research for ALS is to conduct studies in which researchers record and measure various aspects of the disease but do not test a therapy (also called natural history studies) to improve our knowledge of how the disease initiates and progresses over time in diverse individuals living with and at risk for ALS.
+These studies should measure how symptoms change over the course of the disease and seek to identify biomarkers (objective measures such as a blood test or a brain image, that will improve diagnosis, monitor disease status, and facilitate developing therapies for ALS that are tailored to the individual).
+The second priority is to effectively use clinical trial resources through innovative clinical trial designs, improving how disease progression is assessed, developing methods for considering the variability between people, engaging a diverse group of clinical trial participants, and openly sharing data and resources.
+The third priority is to improve our understanding of the earliest stages of the disease so that treatments can be developed to slow or stop ALS early in the disease process, perhaps even before symptoms appear.